druksx/discord-add-workshop/README.md

 </html>
 ```

+That code is just the page that `index.php` will send to you after you confirm your input.

 ## Check if everything works

 Next up, open xampp and enable "Apache".
 To make sure everything works correctly, go to `localhost/index.php`